Family holidays can pretty much go both ways, but when everything falls into the right place, they become memorable.

 There was the obvious fact that we were celebrating something special and that too along with the entire family.
 Then, it was Disneyland.
 The very name of this institution is bound to bring a smile on the grumpiest of dwarfs – see what I did there – let along humans.
 And then, at the end of it, we returned with no travel horror stories to complain about.

-Over the years since there have been many additions to the park and my daughter has been lucky enough to visit again and again – Yes! that two time more – to experience the few rides she missed out on earlier.
+Over the years since there have been many additions to the park, my daughter has been lucky enough to visit again and again – Yes!
+That’s two times more – to experience the few rides she missed out on earlier.

-But, as an adult I have always complained that I hardly remember anything from those travels.
-Being a parent now, I realize the importance of traveling with a toddler.
+But, as an adult, I have always complained that I hardly remember anything from those travels.
+Being a parent now, I realise the importance of travelling with a toddler.
 They might not remember much, but as my mother said, “the joy and happiness you experienced at that time, be it that you don’t remember it now, was worth the trip”, and that is something I wholeheartedly agree with now.

 There’s more though.

 Our trip to Hong Kong could not have been a success without one thing; Shopping in Hong Kong.
-My father and I decided to break away from the ladies (my brother-in-law was doing the touristy things as this was his first trip), because if there is one thing for adults in HK, it’s the amazing array of shopping available for all budgets.
+My father and I decided to break away from the ladies (my brother-in-law was doing the touristy stuff as this was his first trip) because if there is one thing for adults in HK, it’s the fantastic array of shopping available for all budgets.
 Although, we did end up buying mostly for my daughter – who can be seen below in the photograph protecting her precious cargo.

-Nevertheless, Hong Kong is an amazingly vibrant and safe place to walk, shop, bargain, and simply enjoy.
+Nevertheless, Hong Kong is an amazingly vibrant and safe place to walk, shop, bargain, and just enjoy.

-After five days of fun we finally boarded the plane back home and even managed to get a sky high, yet amazing, glimpse of the brightly shining peak of Mt.
+After five days of fun we finally boarded the plane back home and even managed to get a sky-high, yet fabulous, glimpse of the brightly shining peak of Mt.
 Everest, which also was a little scary as half the plane suddenly rushed to one side at the same time in order catch a glimpse and click photos.